 How Customer Loyalty Programs Work and Why Your Salon Needs One

 Your customers are the heart of your business.
-Customer loyalty programs are a great way to show your appreciation and keep clients happy.
+Salon loyalty programs are a great way to show your appreciation and keep clients happy.

 Although customer retention plays an important role in growing your business, client acquisition should always take equal precedence.
-An easy, effective way for salon owners to grow a strong base of repeat customers is through customer loyalty programs.
-In this post, we’ll teach you more about customer loyalty programs and why they work.
+An easy, effective way for salon owners to grow a strong base of repeat customers is through salon loyalty programs.
+In this post, we’ll teach you more about salon loyalty programs and why they work.

 But how do you create an effective loyalty program for your salon that will compel your customers to stay?